-Some changes have been made to the 2014 Regulations which reflect experience of applying them since 2000, and make the regulations more risk based and proportionate, helping businesses comply with the law.
-The guidance on the regulations (L29) are also amended, reflecting these changes.
+Some changes have been made to the 2014 Regulations which reflect the experience of applying them since 2000 and make the regulations more risk-based and proportionate, helping businesses comply with the law.
+The guidance on the regulations (L29) is also amended, reflecting these changes.

 Health & Work Service Announced

-After 5 months tendering process it was announced that Health Management have bagged the contract for dealing with absent employees.
+After 5 months tendering process it was announced that Health Management has bagged the contract for dealing with absent employees.
 To read the full press release click here

 The service will be known as the Health and Work Service.